lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 ### Defining Commands Handlers

-Once you define your protocol in terms of Commands, Replies, Events and State, you need to define the buiseness rules of your model.
-The command handlers define how to handle each incoming command, which validations must be applied and finally which events will be persisted, if any.
+Once you define your protocol in terms of Commands, Replies, Events and State, you need to specify the business rules of your model.
+The command handlers define how to handle each incoming command, which validations must be applied, and finally, which events will be persisted if any.

 You can encoding it in different ways.
-One popular style is to add the command handlers in your model classes.
+The [recommended style](https://doc.akka.io/docs/akka/2.6/typed/persistence-style.html#command-handlers-in-the-state) is to add the command handlers in your state classes.
 Since `ShoppingCart` have two state classes extensions, it makes sense to add the repective business rules validation on each state class.
 Each possible state will define how each command should be handled.

 ```scala
 sealed trait ShoppingCart  {